 Permeation

 In tires, rubber blends vary depending on the maker and blends contribute to the tire’s permeability.
 Permeability is a state of a solid material that causes liquid or gas (permeants) to pass through it.
-Some tire rubber blends are more permeable than others, meaning air tend to escape easier.
+Some tire rubber blends are more permeable than others, meaning air tends to escape easier.
 So, checking regularly would keep you just fine.
-Failure to check your tire pressure for a longer period of time poses handling and fuel efficiency changes on your vehicle – in worst cases, danger.
+Failure to check your tire pressure for a longer time poses handling and fuel efficiency changes on your vehicle – in worst cases, danger.

 Temperature changes